 Leave it Alone

 It’s important to not fiddle with your piercing, especially in the early stages of the healing process.
-Eventually you should be able to twist the earring gently without any major pain.
-Do not remove the original piercing until the hole is healed completely.
+Do not remove the original piercing until the hole/piercing is healed completely.

 Keep it Clean

 The hole must be kept clean, so it’s best to try to keep your hair out of the way.
 Hair can harbour oils and dirt, which might infect the hole.
 Dirty fingers and clothing should also be prohibited from touching the area too.

 It’s important to clean, but not overly wash the piercing hole.
 Over cleaning the hole may delay the healing process altogether and irritate the area.
 To clean your piercing there are lots of cleaning solutions that can be bought from piercing shops themselves, listen your your piercers advice.
 Be wary of soaps that aren’t fragrance free or have essential oils; some soaps could dry out the area and make it worse.
 Also, the cleaning solution you use should not contain alcohol.